You Again?

-You Again? is an American sitcom television series that aired for two seasons on NBC from February 27, 1986, to January 7, 1987.
+You Again? is an American sitcom television series that aired for two seasons on NBC from February 27, 1986, to January 7, 1987, followed by a single rerun episode on March 30, 1987.

 It was based on the British show Home to Roost.

 Synopsis

-Jack Klugman stars as Henry Willows, a man still embittered from his divorce ten years earlier, who had made no effort to see his son Matt (John Stamos) during that time.
-Henry had become fairly comfortable with his life as a supermarket manager and was not really looking to make major changes to it when Matt arrived looking to stay with his father, whom he hardly knew anymore.
-Matt was an ill-mannered but quite attractive youth who was very popular with the girls.
-He drove the gruff Henry almost over the edge, but of course in the end familial ties conquered all differences in sitcom tradition.
+Jack Klugman stars as Henry Willows, a man still embittered from his divorce ten years earlier, who has made no effort to see his son Matt (John Stamos) during that time.
+Henry has become fairly comfortable with his life as a supermarket manager and is not really looking to make major changes to it when Matt arrives looking to stay with his father, whom he hardly knows anymore.
+Matt is an ill-mannered but quite attractive youth who is very popular with the girls.
+He drives the gruff Henry almost over the edge, but of course in the end familial ties conquer all differences in sitcom tradition.